How to Increase the Productivity of Your Remote Team

 Sending a sign-off message at the end of the day; this will encourage employees to log out and preserve boundaries;

-Having a daily video meeting to foster a sense of accountability, connection, and normalcy.
+Having daily video remote meetings to foster a sense of accountability, connection, and normalcy.

 Plan and Prioritize